JokuJojo/cart-253/Topics/Jams/Mod Jam/frogfrogfrog (2)/frogfrogfrog/ideas.md

 **Male frog progressively getting bigger with each fly caught**

-Timer is indicated also by change of colour in sky, from day to night

 flies get faster and harder to get

 Edit flies with wings